vedidev/android-store/README.md

 `NonConsumableItem` class was removed.
 To create a non-consumable item in your `IStoreAssetes` implementation, use `LifeTimeVG` with `PurchaseType` of `PurchaseWithMarket`.

-**June 20th, 2014**: v3.4.1 presents support for "Soomla Core" (which separates some objects common to ALL SOOMLA's modules).
-It also removed the usage of SOOM_SEC.
-[Getting Started](https://github.com/soomla/android-store#getting-started) has changed! see [CHANGELOG](changelog.md).

-**May 25th, 2014**: Amazon billing service is now our second billing service implementation.
-See [Billing Services](#whats-next-selecting-a-billing-service) for details.

-**April 1st, 2014**: We've added the option to refresh market items details from the IAB Service (default is Google Play).
-You can call 'refreshInventory(true)' from SoomlaStore when you want and all your PurchasableItems that has a PurchaseType of PurchaseWithMarket will update the values of: MarketPrice, MarketTitle, MarketDescription. android-store automatically running the operation when you initialize SoomlaStore.

 The current virtual economy model is called **modelV3**.
 Want to learn more about it?
 Try these:
 * [Economy Model Objects](https://github.com/soomla/android-store/wiki/Economy-Model-Objects)
 * [Handling Store Operations](https://github.com/soomla/android-store/wiki/Handling-Store-Operations)